2026 TEAM USA

 Colorado – Double Amputee (AK & AE)

 Shawn is a double amputee whose life was dramatically altered by a tragic farm accident during high school.
 Surviving the accident thanks to quick intervention, Munn went on to become a top thirty player in the World Ranking for Golfers with Disability (WR4GD).
 He is thrilled to represent the USA at the 2026 Cairns Cup.
 A passionate advocate for golf, Munn co-founded a golf-focused ministry in Argentina and has worked with professional golfers and college athletes.
-In addition to being a father, widower, entrepreneur, and business owner, Munn is dedicated to inspiring others through resilience and perseverance.
+In addition to being a husband, father, entrepreneur, and business owner, Munn is dedicated to inspiring others through resilience and perseverance.

 Cassandra “Cassie” Sengul